 Special Effects Stage

 They film the movie at the Sound Stage, but it is not a movie yet until they add the sound and special effects (during post-production).
-On this stage, you can witness how those effects are created using various mechanical devices and more modern digital techniques.
+At this stage, you can witness how those effects are created using various mechanical devices and more modern digital techniques.

 The performers present some interesting sound effects and cinematic tricks.
 In one presentation we got to see how to film a burning man - with real fire.
 In another presentation, we got to see how a floating astronaut's image is superimposed on a solar system background.